arnav-jain1/Sprint_2025/comms/Chapter 2.md

 ## Video streaming and CDNs
-Streaming video needs a lot of bandwidth
+Streaming video needs a lot of bandwidtht